waimea-jrgerraty/200DTD-coding-project/testing.md

 For slots per round and coins per round, if a non numeric value is inserted it should default to the default amount.
 For slot to push and distance to push, if a non numeric value is inserted it should result in an invalid move and the turn should be repeated.

+### Test edge cases

+Edge cases for the numeric inputs must be tested.
+The edge cases that must be tested are:
+- Number of slots: 8 and 32
+- Number of coins: 2 and max number of slots(32)
+- Slot to push: Pushing left and right most coin
+- Distance to push: Pushing one slot and max slots (31 on 32 slot game with 2 coins with the left coin already pushed off)

+#### Test Data / Actions to Use

+Number of slots:
+- Start a round with 8 slots and 4 coins
+- Start a round with 32 slots and 4 coins
+Number of coins:
+- Start a round with 16 slots and 2 coins
+- Start a round with 32 slots and 32 coins
+Slot to push:
+- Push the leftmost coin with 32 slots
+- Push the rightmost coin with 32 slots
+Distance to push:
+- Start a round with 32 slots and 2 coins
+- Repeat until the gold coin is in the rightmost slot
+- Push the silver coin off the board so it is only the gold coin in the rightmost position
+- Push the gold coin 31 slots

+#### Expected Outcome

+These edgecases should work and not cause weird issues with the game.
+The amount of slots and coins should be what entered.
+The slot to push should line up with what you entered at the edge cases, and the gold coin should be able togo the 31 slots.
 ---